 Crystal Mountain, Michigan

 A place called Crystal Mountain is an apt destination for the holidays.
 The Snowiest Snowflake Contest at the Park at Water’s Edge occurs daily, where guests create a unique snowflake and are entered to win prizes.
-Elsewhere, slide, swing and climb at the Frankly Fun Playground, located behind the Mountain Adventure Zone.
-Then, on Christmas Eve, ski with Santa on the slopes and enjoy a holiday buffet at the Wild Tomato.
+Elsewhere, slide, swing and climb at the Frankly Fun Playground, located behind the Mountain Adventure Zone, or go ice skating in Barr Park right in the heart of Crystal’s village.
+Then, on Christmas Eve, ski with Santa on the slopes.
+Cap it off with a holiday buffet at the Wild Tomato and horse-drawn Surrey rides.

 » Check out lodging options at Crystal Mountain.

-Holidays at Big Bear Lake are a must for Southern Californians.
-Say hello to Santa and Mrs. Claus every weekend in The Village at Christmas Tree Corner before heading to Christkindlmarkt to celebrate the holidays with some long-standing German traditions.
-Ride under the stars at Snow Summit Dec.
-25, 3:30-8:30 p.m, or fly down a long, sloped hill on a smooth inner tube at Big Bear Snow Play.
-For a real Big Bear Adventure come for a thrilling nighttime ride during glow tubing.
-You even can enjoy an authentic, high-speed bobsledding experience.
+Holidays around Big Bear Lake make for a white Christmas that most Southern Californians don’t typically experience.
+Say hello to Santa and Mrs. Claus at The Village at Christmas Tree Corner, or catch Santa on the slopes or around Big Bear throughout December.
+If you’re in Big Bear in mid-December, check out the Christkindlmarkt at Big Bear Lake Convention Center to celebrate the holidays with long-standing German traditions.
+After the sun goes down, ride under the stars at Snow Summit until 8:30 p.m, or fly down a long, sloped hill on a smooth inner tube at Big Bear Snow Play.
+For a real Big Bear adventure, head to Big Bear Snow Play at night for a thrilling nighttime glow tubing ride.

 » Check out lodging options at Bear Mountain.